 - Has a great eye relief of 17 mm

-- It is both waterproof and fog proof thanks to its nitrogen purged tubes
+- It is both fog and waterproof thanks to its nitrogen-purged tubes

 - Has a wide field of view of 393 ft at 1000 yards